UP NEXT:

 A 3.5 player can use a forehand and backhand with a moderate level of control, can consistently get the serve in, return the serve in, can serve deep, and can return the serve deep.
 This player can also sustain medium-length dink rallies, can control the height and depth of dink shots, and understands the variation of pace for dink shots.

-A 4.0 player has all of the skills above and is accurate on overhead shots, can sustain a dink rally with control, height and pace, consistently executes third-shot drops from the baseline, and is able to change soft shots to power shots and then back to soft.
-A 4.0 player can also block and return fast, hard volleys and is always aware of their partner’s position on the court.
+A 4.0 player has all of the skills above and is accurate on overhead shots, can sustain a dink rally with control, height, and pace, consistently executes third-shot drops from the baseline, and is able to change soft shots to power shots and then back to soft.
+A 4.0 player can also block and return fast, hard volleys and is aware of their partner’s position on the court.

 A 4.5 player can do all of the above and can set up shots to generate errors from the other team, recognizes and attempts to hit attackable dinks, poaches effectively, has effective lobs, good footwork, and is comfortable playing at the non-volley zone line as well as understanding strategy and can adjust during the game.